doda-zz/similus/README.md

 Similus allows you to easily compute the similarity between 2 images

+### Features
-* Caching of internal data structure for fast comparison of one to many
+* Caching of internals for fast comparison of one to many
 * Rudimentary OCR

 ```python
 >>> import Image